fatalerrorx/FastTextCat/README.md

 |[![License](https://img.shields.io/github/license/fatalerrorx/FastTextCat.svg)](https://github.com/fatalerrorx/FastTextCat/blob/master/license.MIT)|

 ## Why FastTextCat?
 - *FastTextCat* is a fork of NTextCat that has had a complete rewrite.
 Why?
 To make it faster and more accurate.
-The result is a 15x speed up over the original and better recognition accuracy.
+The result is a 15x speed up over the original, better recognition accuracy and cleaner code.
 - *FastTextCat* helps to recognize (identify) the language of a given text (e.g. read a sentence and say it is *Italian*).

 ## How to use